tu-delft-library/planning_for_rdm/book/rdm_in_the_research_cycle.md

 - **Stage 4:** Maintain a clear link between the research data, your analyses, and your results.
 - **Stage 5:** Determine what will happen to the research data after the project is complete.

-A **data management plan** or **DMP** is a formal written plan that explains what will happen with the research data for a project.
-There are a variety of DMP templates, (for example, specific templates provided by funders or university-specific formats such as TU Delft's template[link]).
-Some academic programs require a written DMP for the MSc thesis project.
+A **data management plan** or **DMP** is a formal written plan that explains what will happen with the research data for a project from start to finish and beyond.
+There are a variety of DMP templates.
+For example, there are specific DMP templates provided by funders and university-specific formats such as TU Delft's DMP template[link]).
+Some academic programs require students to develop a written DMP in preparation to conduct their master's thesis projects.
+Many funders require researchers to submit a DMP.
+And a DMP is a required element when applying for ethics approval to collect human research data (we'll discuss this further in the "next section "Planning for Stage 1: Research Ideas).
 Even if you are not required to write a formal DMP, it is helpful to map out in advance what you intend to do with research data during each stage of the project cycle.
 This mini-module will guide you through key questions and considerations at each stage of the research process.
-We will provide guiding questions and explain how to plan for resarch data at each stage of the project cycle.
+We will provide guiding questions and explain how to plan for research data at each stage of the project cycle.

 <br>